siemens/fluffi/docs/howtos/Windows_binary_file_parser/Windows_binary_file_parser.md

 - Support for custom Feeders
 - Support for fuzzing of Windows services
 - Support for programs that don't have a `parse(input)` function (e.g. as the parse function itself calls `read` multiple times)
-- Scaling accross multiple machines
+- Scaling across multiple machines
-- Blue-Screen data persistance
+- Blue-Screen data persistence

 FLUFFI on the other hand is a mutational/evolutionary fuzzer, that was designed as some kind of swiss-army knife with respect to fuzz targets.
 With FLUFFI a tester can fuzz